-Due to the need for physical distancing and to help keep everyone healthy, we will be holding our Community Group gatherings online via ZOOM.
+Due to the need for social distancing and to help keep everyone healthy, we will be holding our Community Group gatherings online via ZOOM.

-So grab dinner, a drink or a snack, and join us live for fellowship & discussion on our current Sunday sermon or designated topic.
+So grab dinner, a drink or a snack, and join us live for fellowship & discussion of our current Sunday sermon or designated topic.

 If you would like to join us, contact Judy Furlong for the Zoom meeting link.

 Judy 562.544.8365 (mobile)

 Tonight’s Discussion Topic: Acts 10:44-11:18

 - Luke’s story of the Jesus movement follows the plan outlined by Jesus in Acts 1:8.